 It’s not strange for consoles to gain an edge over PCs at release.
 The Nintendo 64 and Sony PlayStation dove into 3D graphics before they were common in PC games.
 The Xbox 360 handled The Elder Scrolls IV: Oblivion better than all but the fastest PCs built in 2006.
 The original Xbox was no slouch, either.
 Early titles like Halo and Dead or Alive 3 were graphical powerhouses for their day.

 These victories were short-lived, however, as PC hardware constantly improved.
 The Xbox Series X will be different.
-The Xbox Series X will be impressive for years.
+The

 PC hardware just isn’t improving at its former pace.
 “Moore’s Law,” the idea that chip transistor densities will double every two years (with performance following suite), is dead.
 Don’t take my word for it.
 Just ask Nvidia’s CEO.